alexbfree/thesis/src/chapter-4.md

 Table: Table 4.2 - Case Study One Group Design Workshops.

-During the summer of 2018, we conducted four two-hour co-design workshops, with two phases, as detailed in [Table 4.2](#table-4.2).
-In phase 1, the initial objective was reconfirm the findings of early work and gain a deeper understanding of both parties' (families and staff) perspectives on data within the support relationship, by working with each group separately.
-A further objective was to learn about existing data practices and whether they work, or need improving (and where they do, to identify what the issues were).
-In phase 2, the objective was to work collectively with representatives from both groups to design imagined data practices and interactions for the shared data interaction model and to understand how *in practice* staff and families would imagine themselves using data together in the support relationship.
-Across both phases, a variety of participatory methods were used to explore these topics [[3.5.2](#3.5.2); [3.5.3](#3.5.3)].
-All workshops were audio recorded and transcribed.
-These transcripts were then analysed thematically, and in some cases quantitatively, as described in section [3.5.5](#3.5.5).
-Refer to section [4.3](#4.3) below for the major themes discovered.
+During summer 2018, four 2-hour co-design workshops were carried out, with two phases as detailed in [Table 4.2](#table-4.2).
+Phase 1 served to revalidate earlier findings of early work and elicit participant perspectives on data within the support relationship, working with each group separately.
+A further objective was to understand existing data practices and whether they work, or need improving, and to identify known issues.

+In Phase 2 the two groups would collaborate to design imagined data practices and interactions for the shared data interaction model.
+The objective was to understand how _in practice_ staff and families could imagine themselves using data together.

+Across both phases, various participatory methods were used [[3.5.2](#3.5.2); [3.5.3](#3.5.3)].
+Workshops were audio recorded and transcribed.
+Transcripts were analysed thematically, and in some cases quantitatively [[3.5.5](#3.5.5)].
+Thematic findings are documented in [4.3](#4.3).

 ### Sensitising Participants and Discovering Shared Values{#4.2.6}

+In all workshops, it was important to ensure participants arrived at a common understanding of their 'design brief'.
+To achieve this, and to validate if these participants' perspectives matched those observed previously, an activity called **Sentence Ranking** was conducted.
+Participants considered a number of opinionated statements and ranked them according to:

+- (a) whether they agreed, disagreed or were neutral on that statement, and
+- (b) whether or not they felt that statement was important.

+An example statement is:

-Prior to the main exploratory activities, it was important to ensure that all participants arrived at a common understanding which they would use to approach their 'design brief'.
-Also, there was a need to validate whether prior findings about the perspectives of staff and families held true for these participants too.
-To address both of these goals, a sensitisation [[3.5.1](#3.5.1)] and data-gathering activity called 'Sentence Ranking' was conducted, where participants were asked to consider a number of 'opinion statements' and rank them according to (a) whether they agreed, disagreed or were neutral on that statement and (b) whether or not they felt that statement was important.
-These statements, such as _'Families should always be able to talk to someone about their data'_ (more examples in [Figure 4.1](#figure-4.1) below and the complete list of sentences are included in [TODO INSERT REF TO APPENDIX SECTION HERE]) were collated from family and staff perspectives observed during the above preliminary study, from the SILVER projects own research findings, and from my own observations through interacting with local authorities as part of my embedded role within the SILVER project.
-In discussing and reaching consensus on these opinions, families and staff would be in effect 'agreeing requirements' that could inform their thinking during design activities.
-By conducting this same activity across all participant groups and across both phases, this would also allow comparison between the different groups to identify differences and find shared values.
+> _'Families should always be able to talk to someone about their data'_

+The complete list of sentences is in [Additional 2](#ari-sentences).
+These sentences were collated from family and staff perspectives observed during the pilot study, in SILVER's research engagements, and from researcher observations during embedded work with SILVER [[3.4.1](#3.4.1.1)].

+Through discussing and reaching consensus on these opinions, families and staff would be in effect 'agreeing requirements' that could inform their thinking during design activities.
+By conducting this same activity across all participant groups and across both phases, this would also allow comparison between the different groups, to identify differences and find shared values.
 Within each workshop, groups of participants sat at tables of 4 to 6 people, and each table provided its own sentence rankings.
-This produced numerical ranking data which was analysed as follows:

-1. Sentence rankings were encoded on two scales.
-Sentences which contained a negative statement were inverted so that disagreement with them could be considered as agreement with a positive statement.
-    a.	_Agreement_: neutral (0) -> agree (+1.0)
-    b.	_Importance_: not important (0.0) -> important (+1.0)
-2. Rankings from different groups within workshops were aggregated, using mean averaging, with a weighting to ensure each workshop contributes equally regardless of attendance.
-3. This gave four values for each sentence, for each participant group (families only, staff only, and combined). _Variance_ can be understood as 'unanimity of opinion': i.e. variance 0.0 indicates total agreement and 1.0 would indicate disagreement.
-    a.	_Mean agreement_
-    b.	_Variance of agreement_
-    c.	_Mean importance_
-    d.	_Variance of importance_.
-4. Prioritising variance in agreement over variance of importance, the four dimensions were reduced to three to allow a visualisation to be produced.
+The resultant rankings were analysed as described in [Additional 2](#ari-sentences).
 The visualisation of these findings on shared values is shown in [Figure 4.1](#figure-4.1).

-As the figure shows, there was universal agreement that:
+As the figure shows, there was universal consensus that:

 - families should be able discuss their data with someone from the authorities,
 - public sector officials cannot make good judgements solely by looking at families' data,